Meet us at Dubai World Trade Centre 13 - 17 October

 setup and maintenance

-PBX systems require a substantial upfront investment for hardware like routers, servers, and gateways.
-Apart from the cost of phone lines, power supply as well as installation and infrastructure setup costs are also there.
+Cost is a significant factor to consider when installing PBX vs VoIP.
+Traditional PBX systems require a substantial upfront investment for hardware like routers, servers, and gateways.
+Apart from the cost of phone lines, power supply, and installation, infrastructure setup costs are also there.

 Whereas in the case of VoIP, the upfront cost is only in the form of a nominal monthly subscription.
 This monthly charge is usually dependent on the plan you choose.
 The user company only needs a stable internet connection and phones (VoIP phones or software).